Decentralized Riemannian Conjugate Gradient Method on the Stiefel Manifold: Numerical experiment

 The comparison results are shown in Figures \ref{fig1}, \ref{fig2}, and \ref{fig3}.
 It can be seen from Figure~\ref{fig1} that our DRCGD converges faster than DPRGD under different numbers of agents ($n=16$ and $n=32$).
 When $n$ becomes larger, these two algorithms both converge slower.
 In Figure~\ref{fig2}, DRDGD gives very similar performance under different numbers of consensus steps, i.e., $t \in \{1,10,\infty\}$, which means that the numbers of consensus steps do not affect the performance of DRDGD much.
 A similar phenomenon can be observed in DPRGD.
 In contrast, as the communication rounds $t$ increase, our DRCGD consistently achieves better performance.
 Note that one can achieve the case of $t \rightarrow \infty$ through a complete graph with the equally weighted matrix.
 For Figure~\ref{fig3}, we see DPRGD has very close trajectories under different graphs on the four metrics.
 In fact, this also occurs for DRDGD.
 However, the connected graph ER helps our DRCGD obtain a better final solution than the connected graph Ring because ER network with the probability of each edge is a better graph connection than Ring network.
 Moreover, our DRCGD with ER $p=0.6$ performs better than that with ER $p=0.3$.
-In conclusion, DRCGD always converges faster and performs better than both DRDGD and DPRGD with different network graphs.
+In conclusion, DRCGD always converges faster and performs better than both DRDGD and DPRGD under different network graphs because the search direction of conjugate gradient method we designed in Eq.(\ref{direction}) is not only vector transport-free, but also achieves the consensus.